Netatalk/netatalk-webmin/README.md

 # Known limitations

 - Only one defined home dir (any path starting with ~ ) is allowed.
 If you want to share specific subdirs in a home dir to everyone, please use absolute paths.
-- atalkd.conf, papd.conf and netatalk.conf have to be managed through the web editor.
+- The netatalk.conf file for legacy init systems has to be managed through the web editor.

 # Authors